ssfsx17/ffpnp/Jobs/README.md

 - Job Action/Support/Reaction/Proficiency: Becomes inherent to the job.
 - Action/Support/Reaction/Proficiency Unlock: Made available as a choice option.
 In many cases, Action unlocks will also expand the abilities and spells that are available to certain other jobs.
-- Prestige Job: New job title.
+- Prestige Job Title: New job title.
 Purely cosmetic, although the GM may create situations in which the job title is important.

 ## Job Index